-The first hour of the session will focus on Best Practices for Managing Your Data.
+The first part of the session will focus on Best Practices for Managing Your Data.

 - We discuss methods to organize, describe, backup, and archive your research data in order to ensure its future usability and accessibility.
 Developing good habits for handling your data from the start will save time and frustration later, and increase the ultimate impact of your research.

-The second hour covers Data Management Plans, Data Sharing and Archiving.
+The second part covers Data Management Plans, Data Sharing and Archiving.